evanodell/evanodell.com/projects/datasets/hansard-data/archive/v24/index.md

 ### Licences and Code

+The code and matching data used to generate this dataset is available on [Github](https://github.com/EvanOdell/hansard-data).

 The data used to create this dataset was taken from the [parlparse](https://github.com/mysociety/parlparse) project operated by [They Work For You](https://www.theyworkforyou.com/) and supported by [mySociety](https://www.mysociety.org/).

 The dataset is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.<a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png"/></a>

 The code included in the GitHub repository used to create this dataset is licensed under an [MIT license](https://github.com/EvanOdell/hansard-speeches-and-sentiment/blob/master/LICENSE).
-The code used to generate this dataset is available on [Github](https://github.com/EvanOdell/hansard-data).

 Please [contact me](mailto:evanodell91@gmail.com) if you find any errors in the dataset.
 The integrity of the public Hansard record is questionable at times, and while I have improved it, the data is presented 'as is'.